28/fileprocessor/README.md

 (#object[java.io.File 0x65598480 "/test-dir/t0.txt"]
  #object[java.io.File 0x3ed5dd8f "/test-dir/t1.txt"])

-;; Takes a file, string to replace and string for replacement and replaces ;; all occurrences in the file.
+;; Takes a file, a string to replace and a string for replacement and replaces ;; all occurrences in the file.
 (txt/replace-text-in-file (io/file "/test-dir/t0.txt") "T" "t")
 => nil

-;; The text in the file is changed...
+;; Text in the file is changed...
 (slurp (io/file "/test-dir/t0.txt"))
 => "test"